-My intention with my letter to Mr. Klosterman was only to ellicit an answer.
+My intention with my open letter to Chuck Klosterman, the Ethicist at The New York Times was only to elicit an answer.
 I was not looking for banning, burning, boycotting or firing.
 I wanted to know what he thought of the R-word.
 I got my answer.
 His response is beyond anything I could have imagined.
 I am quite grateful for that.
 (And that $25,000 will be put to good use.) – kwp

 Dear Ms. Wagner-Peck: